 - For companies where money is tight (i.e. most), perhaps the simplest technique we’ve seen is negotiating a bargain.
 We know several CIOs who have proposed to management that they can cut current IT operational costs, but they would like to do it with the proviso that all or some of these savings be used in more strategic ways.
 When successful, this approach can generate broad-based buy-in and prepare the firm for the future, while motivating and developing key digital leaders and staff.

 "Business Transformation remains a long term journey that will run far into the 2020s.
 We have seen no real shortcuts. "

 - A more strategy-driven approach is for companies to intentionally embrace markets that are more inherently digital.
-A good example is Philips, which has shed businesses such as lighting and focused on the more intrinsically digital world of While this approach isn’t practical for every firm, it reinforces the view that some businesses are fundamentally much more digital than others.
+A good example is Philips, which has shed businesses such as lighting and focused on the more intrinsically digital world of healthcare.
+While this approach isn’t practical for every firm, it reinforces the view that some businesses are fundamentally much more digital than others.
 Similarly, DBS Group (formerly Digital Bank of Singapore) is committed to being a digital banking leader because senior management deeply believes that it needs to operate much more like Amazon and Alibaba than a traditional financial institution.